 In a new development, the EU reportedly plans to ask the WTO sometime in 2003 to require the United States to lift sanctions despite the existing ruling against the ban.
-Some EU officials have said that the decision will be based on new scientific evidence showing that the six hormones - oestradiol-17-beta, progesterone, testosterone, zeranol, trenbolone, and melengestrol acetate - pose a significant risk to public health.(For further discussion, see CRS Report RS20142, The European Union's Ban on Hormone-Treated Meat.)
+Some EU officials have said that the decision will be based on new scientific evidence showing that the six hormones - oestradiol-17-beta, progesterone, testosterone, zeranol, trenbolone, and melengestrol acetate - pose a significant risk to public health.
+While this dispute was discussed at the June 25, 3003 U.S.-EU Summit in Washington, no progress was reported in resolving the issue.
+(For further discussion, see CRS Report RS20142, The European Union's Ban on Hormone-Treated Meat.)